hzoo/hopeinsource.com/season-2/open-knowledge.md

 [08:30] **Shawn**: And then if you answer enough questions, you can see that you're repeating yourself, you make it a blog post, and then you can just like copy and paste, right.

-[08:39] **Shawn**: Actually, if anyone is looking to get started in react or just any technology, you just go answer questions enough.
+[08:39] **Shawn**: Actually, if anyone is looking to get started in React or just any technology, you just go answer questions enough.
 And then the best questions become your blog post, and then you build your reputation that way.
 It's not that mysterious, right.

 [08:51] **Henry**: That makes sense.
 I know Logan, who was a core Babel maintainer, basically did the same thing except with Slack.
 We had our just real time chat and then he just answered people's questions.